LostArtefacts/TRX/README.md

 - added ability to set user-defined FOV
 - added ability to select weapons / using items with numeric keys
 - added ability to look around while running
+- added ability to forward and backward jump while looking
+- added ability to look up and down while hanging
 - added ability to sidestep like in TR3
 - added ability to jump-twist and somersault like in TR2+
 - added ability to automatically walk to items when nearby